How digital transformation is changing the world of work

 So how is the state of digitalization in Germany actually?
 Answers and inspiration are provided by the current one Digital Working Report, Host Europe, in collaboration with YouGov, has asked 1.000 employees and created an inventory of the digitization of German office workplaces.
 In addition, the report visionary ideas of 13 can be found in prehistoric minds from different disciplines, their individual vision of the future of work.

-For example, the model of the trust workplace and the trusted working time, as practiced by Microsoft Germany, which is binding in a distribution agreement, is exciting.
+For example, the model of the trust-based place of work and the trust-based working time, as practiced by Microsoft Germany and which is recorded in a binding sales agreement, is exciting.
 Anna-Lena Müller, Communications Manager Digital Transformation at Microsoft Germany, describes the model as follows:

 “Every employee decides for himself when and from where he works: in the office, from home or in a café.
 It is not the presence that counts, but the result.
 In our new company headquarters in SchwaBING, we have also been showing employees, partners, customers and other interested parties how we imagine working in the present and future in an office since October 2016.
 The fact that not all employees have a permanent seat in the new company headquarters and that not everyone finds a place at the same time takes account of the developments in the new world of work. ”

 And there are even more examples: Stefan Pfeiffer, responsible for Marketing Collaboration and Workforce Solutions at IBM Germany, reports on the work of a networked project manager that makes purely digital physical meetings superfluous.
 For Dr. Claus Boyens, Managing Director of Host Europe GmbH, is the creation of “Digital Convenience”, a clearly defined digitization strategy with a well-thought-out choice of tools, the core task of company management.
 And Dr. Peter Geissler, Head of Digital Workplace at Communardo Software GmbH, describes the use of digital helpers, so-called bots, in their knowledge work: